 MALT WHISKY TRAIL

-The world’s first and only trail of its kind and set in the heart of Speyside.
+The Malt Whisky Trail is the world’s first and only trail of its kind.

-Now a vital part of life in Scotland, the distilling of whisky can be traced back to 1494.
+Now a vital part of life in Scotland, whisky distilling can be traced back to 1494.
 The recipes and traditions of each distillery are unique to each distillery.
 That results in a hand-crafted whisky that reflects the characteristics of each distillery.

-The Malt Whisky Trail includes eight distilleries and a cooperage with each offering its own perspective on the complex art of whisky production.
-Each offering a different visitor experience.
+The Malt Whisky Trail includes eight distilleries and a cooperage, each offering its perspective on the complex art of whisky production.
+Each offers a different visitor experience.

 Whilst it’s thought that whisky production was taking place in the 18th century, it was officially founded, by John Cumming, in 1824.

 Owned by John Walker and Sons since 1893, the distillery produces a key part of the world’s most famous blend – Johnnie Walker.

 If you want an authentic whisky experience, head for Dallas Dhu Distillery.

 The last barrel of whisky produced by the distillery was in 1983.
 However, the distilling process was the same as the first barrel produced in 1899.